Tiyana19/3-column-preview-card-component/README.md

 ### What I learned

 I learned more about CSS grid.
 I also got to know plus points of auto value to width and height.
+Thank you so much @CyrusKabir for telling me my mistakes.
+I stoped hover from increasing card's height over hover by giving a default border to buttton with transparent color. also because of CSS Specificity color property over hover works fine.

 ### Continued development